-The mere phrase “flying with kids” is enough to strike fear in some parents.
+The mere phrase “flying with toddlers” is enough to strike fear in some parents.
 Yes, air travel with young kids can be stressful.
 But it can be so rewarding — and, dare we say, even fun, too.

 The trick is to be fully prepared.
 That means booking seats strategically and allowing plenty of time to navigate the airport.
 It also means keeping your kids comfortable and well entertained on the flight.
-These ten tips will help set you up for success when flying with kids.
+These ten tips will help set you up for success when flying with toddlers.

 Leave way more time than you think you need